-Have You heard / read about CONfidence?
+Have You heard / read about CONFidence?
 It’s two days IT security conference, organized annualy in Cracow, Poland.
 (Here you can read more…).
-It used to be a tradition, that ESET company prepares a CrackMe, for atendees of the conference.
+It used to be a tradition, that ESET company prepares a CrackMe for attendees of the conference.
 This year the rules were different: they published the CrackMe before, and decided to reward first 5 solvers by CONfidence tickets ^^.
-And it happend – I was the one of them … So, now I have a pleasure to describe for You what the CrackMe was about and how did i aproached it.
+And it happened – I was the one of them :)… So, now I have a pleasure to describe for You what the CrackMe was about and how did i approached it.

 Here You can find original CrackMe: CONfidence CrackMe2012 (password to rar: ESET)